seanreed1111/sql-recipes/recipes.md

 The alternatives SOME and ANY, which are effectively synonyms, resolve the true/false deterMINation based on only needing one item in the subSELECT to satisfy the SOME/ANY condition.
 SQL will happily

-accept more than one item matching the SOME/ANY criteria, but only needs to deterMINe one value to evaluate the subSELECT.
+accept more than one item matching the SOME/ANY criteria, but only needs to determine one value to evaluate the subSELECT.

 ---